bryanbibat/html5shootemupinanafternoon/manuscript/groups.md

 This hitbox is pretty small, but it's still on par with other shoot em ups (some "bullet hell" type games even have a 1 pixel hitbox).
 Feel free to increase this if you want a challenge.

 Use the debug body function if you need to see your sprite's actual hitbox size.
+Don't forget to remove it afterwards.

 {linenos=off,lang="js"}
 ~~~~~~~~